kyma-project/eventing-manager/docs/user/tutorials/evnt-02-subs-with-multiple-filters.md

 1. Follow the [Prerequisites steps](evnt-01-prerequisites.md) for the Eventing tutorials.
 2. [Create a Function](https://kyma-project.io/#/02-get-started/04-trigger-workload-with-event#create-a-function).

-## Create a Subscription with multiple event types
+## Create a Subscription With Multiple Event Types

 To subscribe to multiple events, you need a [Subscription](../resources/evnt-cr-subscription.md) custom resource (CR).
 In the following example, you learn how to subscribe to events of two types: `order.received.v1` and `order.changed.v1`.